 The World Uncertainty Index (WUI) has charted the acceleration of uncertainty over time since 1990.
-Organizations not only face higher uncertainty than ever, but they also have little control over its contributing factors.*
+Organisations not only face higher uncertainty than ever, but they also have little control over its contributing factors.*

-Things like COVID, supply chain disruption, technological competition, and political unrest have overwhelmed organizations.
+Things like COVID, supply chain disruption, technological competition and political unrest have overwhelmed organisations.
 The uncertainty is increasing and becoming more erratic, with a more global reach.

-The effects of this uncertainty have driven the constant reevaluation and reinvention of businesses—like shifting business goals to shorter, faster project cycles—and fueled the rise of new technologies, such as AI.
+The effects of this uncertainty have driven the constant re-evaluation and reinvention of businesses – like shifting business goals to shorter, faster project cycles – and fuelled the rise of new technologies, such as AI.

 Managing change together

-As organizations try to keep pace in a more complex business environment, they need new ways to spark innovation, build camaraderie, and support the ever-changing needs of their global workforce.
+As organisations try to keep pace in a more complex business environment, they need new ways to spark innovation, build camaraderie and support the ever-changing needs of their global workforce.

 The physical workplace offers a logical starting point.

-A work environment designed to support people, aid the flow of information, promote creativity, and enhance culture can help a company solve challenging business problems and remain competitive.
+A work environment designed to support people, aid the flow of information, promote creativity and enhance culture can help a company solve challenging business problems and remain competitive.
 In such an environment, people get comfortable taking risks and asking for the things they need.
 Once they reach this level of psychological safety, people stop being afraid of change.
-And they realize they can thrive through it.
+And they realise they can thrive through it.

-Global management consulting firm McKinsey reports that among today’s most productive organizations, 16% continually iterate or tweak processes in response to changing external factors.
-None of the least productive organizations exhibit these behaviors.*
+Global management consulting firm McKinsey reports that among today’s most productive organisations, 16% continually iterate or tweak processes in response to changing external factors.
+None of the least productive organisations exhibit these behaviours.*